Best Sumsub Alternative for KYC & AML [Honest Comparison]

 Sumsub vs iDenfy: Feature-by-Feature Comparison

 Before diving into the details, here’s a quick comparison of the core features that matter most when choosing between the two platforms.
-Note that both products evolve quickly, so if a specific feature is critical for your use case, it’s always worth confirming directly with the vendor.
+Both products evolve continuously — feature availability, depth, and pricing can change.
+If a specific capability is critical for your use case, always confirm the current state directly with the vendor before making a decision.

 Feature iDenfy Sumsub